cosmonic/ml-demo/CONTRIBUTING.md

 From the top-level **directory** build with `make`.
 This should complete without errors.

-### Prepare models

-Models (in `bindle/models`) must be loaded into the bindle server.

-If you are using your own model, you will need to create a "bindle invoice", a `.toml` file listing the bindle artifacts.
-Each artifact has a sha256 hash and file size of each artifact.
-See the existing toml files in `bindle/models` for examples.

 ## Configuration

 Update paths in file `deploy/env` to match your development environment.